March Madness FanDuel Promo Code: Bet $5 to Win $200 in Bonus Bets

 Compare March Madness betting promos

-With just a $5 bet, FanDuel’s March Madness welcome offer is a top choice for new and casual bettors.

-Plus, you can grab up to $1,700 in bonuses and 10 profit boosts by signing up with BetMGM, Caesars Sportsbook, and DraftKings.
-Here’s a breakdown of each offer:
+With a $5 deposit, FanDuel’s March Madness welcome bonus is one of the best offers for new and casual bettors.
+But it doesn’t stop there — you can also claim up to $1,700 in additional bonuses plus 10 100% profit boosts by signing up at BetMGM, Caesars Sportsbook, and DraftKings.

 BetMGM